 For me, heights cause me to panic.
 Although I had rock climbing experience prior to climbing the Grand Teton, I had never climbed anything with hundreds of feet of air below me.
 On summit day, I was truly frightened.
 I thought back again to the Big City Mountaineers students, and how they must have felt spending their first night in a tent, far from home.
 A thought pulsed in my mind: if I could overcome my fears through this climb, maybe it would inspire someone else to find their strength.

 Hanging on By a Thread

 It was just past dawn on the side of the Grand Teton.
 I cursed and screamed as I tried to pull myself up the icy rock wall.
 An unexpected icy route meant that I couldn’t gain any traction on the rock, but it also meant that I couldn’t feel my extremities.
-Numb down to my wrists, I grabbed and pulled, feeling the nauseating numbing sensation, known as “the screaming barfies” take over.
+Numb down to my wrists, I grabbed and pulled, feeling a nauseating numbing sensation, known as “the screaming barfies,” take over.

 For a second I debated if I could climb on, but I quickly pushed thoughts of quitting out of my mind.
 With one more concentrated push, I made it to the top of the most difficult pitch.

 As a roped team, we continued to tip-toe across steep and exposed rock, yearning for the morning sun.
 Eventually, we turned a corner onto a precarious ridgeline and finally got the much-needed warm, morning sunlight.

 Before we knew it, the summit was in sight and our team hooted and hollered.
 Below us, the entire Teton Valley sprawled below.
 We felt like giants standing on the top of a pinnacle over 5,000 feet above the valley floor.
 I beamed with a sense of accomplishment and thanked nature for allowing me the privilege of standing on such an expansive viewpoint.